daniel-trinh/ocremix/readme.md

 This project is intended to deployed on Heroku's Cedar stack, on a worker dyno.
 Trying to deploy this on a web dyno will result in heroku barfing every 60 seconds and restarting the application.

-Two things are required to deploy on heroku, besides having a free tier working heroku account:
+Three things are required to deploy this on heroku (and have it work), besides having a free tier working heroku account:

 1) A Procfile in the root directory, with these contents: